LayerAct/LayerAct/README.md

 |        SiLU |     91.92 |     91.52 |
 |     LA-SiLU |     **91.97** |     **91.75** |
 | LA-HardSiLU |     91.74 |     91.47 |
+- The result of ResNet20 above is performed with server1, not server3.

 ##### ResNet32
 | Activation  | Top1 Best | Top1 Mean |